it-blockchainglobal/acx/README.md

 }).catch(e => { console.error(e); });
 ```

+#### Get K data with pending trades
-### Get K data with pending trades, which are the trades not included in K data yet, because there's delay between trade generated and processed by K data generator.
+Get K data with pending trades are the trades not included in K data yet, because there's delay between trade generated and processed by K data generator.
 ```javascript
 //Time period of K line, default to 1.
 You can choose between 1, 5, 15, 30, 60, 120, 240, 360, 720, 1440, 4320, 10080
 acx.getKLineWithPendingTrades({period:5}).then(data => {